 You are commenting using your Twitter account. ( Log Out / Change )

 You are commenting using your Facebook account. ( Log Out / Change )

 You are commenting using your Google+ account. ( Log Out / Change )

 Notify me of new comments via email.

 Buy the book.

-I write thrillers, including UNSUB, the Jo Beckett series, and the Evan Delaney novels.
+I write thrillers, including the UNSUB series, the Jo Beckett novels, and the Evan Delaney series.
 You can find me in Austin, Texas.
 Read here about the writing life and the lies that pay my bills.